polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ## Selecting data from your database

-So far, we've only done boring stuff, hence it's time to do something fun.

 **Notice** - This Hyperlambda assumes you've somehow got the _"Sakila"_ database from Oracle installed.
 If you don't, you can exchange the _"sakila"_ parts below with an existing database you've got somewhere, and modify the SQL to become valid SQL,